ENVIRONMENTAL LIFE CYCLE ANALYSIS: IMPOSSIBLE BURGER 2.0

 Water consumption is reduced by more than 79% as a result of avoiding the irrigation used to cultivate feed crops for beef cattle.

-There are clear environmental benefits to replacing conventional ground beef from animals with Impossible Beef.
-When consumers choose Impossible Beef over a conventional ground beef, they reduce environmental impacts across every impact category studied in this report between 91% and 96%.
+There are clear environmental benefits to replacing conventional ground beef with Impossible Burger®.
+When consumers choose an Impossible Burger® over a conventional ground beef burger, they reduce environmental impacts across every impact category studied in this report between 87% and 96%.

 Reid RS, et al. (2008) Fragmentation of a peri-urban savanna, Athi-Kaputiei Plains, Kenya.
 Fragmentation in Semi-arid and Arid Landscapes: Consequences for Human and Natural Systems, eds Galvin KA, Reid RS, Behnke RH, Hobbs NT (Springer, Dor- drecht), pp 195–224.